+Objective Strategy Update/Comment •

+Maintain a healthy living Through public consultation, Developed through CFS research

+environment. develop a set of criteria and in EFMPP.
+No need to redo.

+indicators to qualitatively

+and quantitatively measure

+the elements of a healthy

+living environment.

-Objective Strategy Maintain a healthy living environment.
-Through public consultation, develop a set of criteria and indicators to qualitatively and quantitatively measure the elements of a healthy living environment.
-Sustain a successfully functioning economic Assess the potential for initiatives of the Robson community.
-Valley Enhanced Forest Management Pilot Project to provide a platform for achieving this objective.
+Sustain a successfully Assess the potential for Potential to partner with CFS to functioning economic initiatives of the Robson do remeasurement. community.
+Valley Enhanced Forest Management Pilot Project to Providing funding to village to provide a platform for hire and Economic Development achieving this objective.
+Officer.